Sambal0x/sambal0x.github.io/_posts/2020-04-20-Hacking-razer-pay-ewallet-app.md

 ## Final thoughts
 The total bounty received for reporting these issues was approximately $6,000.
 The disclosure and reward process with Razer team were at time frusfrating due to the lack of response.
 Sometimes I cringe when I read my multiple follow ups for a response or follow ups on bounty rewards that were forgotten.
-However most of the issues were resolved recently and I have personally decided not to carry on working for this program going forward given the experience I had.
+However most of the issues were resolved recently and I have personally decided to take a break from this program going forward given the experience I had.